PladsElsker/story-book-generator/README.md

 - Python + headless browser
 - Should easily be able to scrape different web sites, and click on the "next chapter" link automatically

+Input: A web url of a light novel.

+Output: A folder of one markdown file per chapter.
+The folder also contains a metadata file with the title & url of the main page and last scrapped page, to support incremental generation.

 ### Light novel to audio

 - https://huggingface.co/spaces/coqui/xtts